-Every year, employers comment on how they met someone who they would be interested in pursuing, but won’t due to the lack of professionalism and dress.
+Every year, employers comment on how they met someone they would be interested in pursuing but won’t due to the lack of professionalism and dress.
 Don’t let that be you!

 - Arrive early and map out your strategy.
 Who will you talk with first?
 Lines will be longer for some employers than they will be for others.
 Plan accordingly and don't waste valuable time standing in line.

-- Address the recruiter first with a smile, firm handshake and your short elevator speech of skills and achievements.
+- Address the recruiter first with a smile, firm handshake, and your short elevator speech of skills and achievements.
 Never start your employer conversation with, "What jobs do you have?"
-Current students should share their field of study and the year of graduation as well as core skill sets relating to the employer.
+Current students should share their field of study and the year of graduation, and core skill sets relating to the employer.

 - Do not be discouraged by the "apply online" conversation.
 You are standing in front of the recruiter!
-Be prepared to ask questions about the types of skills that will get a candidate noticed at the company, possible techniques to increase the chances of being called in for an interview and the current focus and work environment of the department/company.
-Remember: Even one tidbit of information that you were not privy to prior to the application process can get you noticed at the resume/application or interview stage.
+Be prepared to ask questions about the types of skills that will get a candidate noticed at the company, possible techniques to increase the chances of being called in for an interview, and the current focus and work environment of the department/company.
+Remember: One tidbit of information that you were not privy to before the application process can get you noticed at the resume/application or interview stage.